A. J. Balaban: Early life and career

 A.J.
-Balaban was the second of eight children born to Russian-Jewish parents Israel and Augusta (née Mendeburskey) Balaban in Chicago.
+Balaban was the second of eight children born in Chicago to Jewish parents Augusta "Goldie" (née Mandebursky, later Levin) from Odesa and grocery store owner Israel Balaban, from Tiraspol.
 Barney, the financial mainstay of the family, was the first born and in young adulthood would come to work for the Western Cold Storage Company, earning $25 a week.
 After A.J. came a daughter, Ida, followed by brothers John, Max, Dave, Harry and Elmer.
 The large family lived in back of a grocery store run by the parents.

 At an early age, the two oldest boys would go to plays at local Chicago theatres, and Balaban confessed that "theatre fascinated me".

 After a variety of odd jobs, Balaban found steady employment as an errand boy for local clothiers, hauling woolens and delivering suits.
 In his off hours, he pursued opportunities to sing, with his sister accompanying him on the piano.
 At his older brother's urging, he prepared a business card that read: "Abe Balaban, Singer.
 Character Songs."

 On New Year's Eve, just before 1917 rolled in, Balaban proposed to Carrie Strump, a girl he had known in grade school and with whom he had become recently reacquainted.
 In April 1918, Balaban and his fiancé traveled to New York, where Balaban phoned Variety to get the name of a good rabbi to perform the marriage ceremony.
 The couple was wed on April 7, 1918.

 In September 1922, Balaban's sister Ida, now Mrs. Sam Katz, died.
 Balaban's first child, Idajoy, named after her deceased aunt, was born in December.
 (Balaban and wife Carrie had two other children—daughter Cherry Blossom, born on her father's birthday in April 1924, and son Bruce in August 1928.)